 Eric gave me a flat look.
 “No, stupid.
 She has a lot of brothers and sisters, and her mom’s single.
 She has responsibilities.”

 I eased into my usual seat toward the middle of the classroom.
 “Ahh, she’s domesticated.
 No wonder you like her so much.”

 Eric took the seat beside me and elbowed me in the ribs.
 “Shut up.
 She’s just a friend.”

 “I’m serious.
 She’s cool and I respect her a lot, but she’s a little too intense for me.
 Besides, she’s way out of my league.”

 “No one is out of your league.
-You’re Eric Tyson: best Linebacker to wear the green and gold colors of the Florida Panthers on the field.
+You’re Eric Tyson, the best Linebacker to wear the green and gold colors of the Panthers.
 Everyone knows the number twenty-seven because of you.”

 “Hey, Brian,” the twin brunettes who sat in the row next to us chorused.

 I winked at them and they audibly swooned.

 Eric chuckled.
 “Everybody knows my number because I hang out with Brian Royland.
 I’m just your sidekick.”